 School of Engineering & Applied Science

 Andrew Rappe, Ilya Grinberg both of the School of Arts and Sciences and Peter Davies of the School of Engineering and Applied Science are highlighted for their collaborative research on a new kind of material used for solar panels.

-Dan Lee of the School of Engineering and Applied Science is quoted about using personality traits for presenting ads that relate to the recipient.
+Andrew Schwartz of the School of Engineering and Applied Science is quoted about using personality traits for presenting ads that relate to the recipient.